andy5211d/DR2TVOverlay/ReadMe.md

 instances.
 Event A or Event B should be selected as necessary if more than one event is running or of course simultaneous event mode to display both.
 This script does NOT work for a skills circuit!

-The default start-up of the script has the following settings: (does not seem to be consistent, toggle each a few times after start-up!)
+The default start-up of the script has the following settings (Does not seem to be consistent, toggle each Function Key a few times after start-up to ensure correct mode!
+The function key background colour will give a clue as to its state):
 - Single Event Mode (F12)
 - Individual Event (F9 but now automaticly selected)
 - Event A (F6)